Symphony No. 1

 Tchaikovsky gave a detailed account of his reworking of his First Symphony, and publication of the full score, in a letter to Pyotr Jurgenson of 15 April 1886:

 It was written in 1866.
-For its performance I made some changes to it on the advice of Nikolay Grigoryevich, in which form it was performed in 1868.
-But then I decided to make some fundamental revisions to it.
-However, I did not carry out this intention until 1874.
-In 1875, on my birthday, you surprised me by presenting me with a printed copy of the full score.
-I was touched by your kindness, but very displeased with the numerous errors which spoiled the edition.
-But mistakes aside, the symphony was printed correctly, i.e. with changes to the theme that I made in 1874.
-Then it was not played until 1883.
-Before the performance, Albrecht sent the full score to me at Kamenka.
-I noticed many mistakes, and during rehearsals Erdmannsdörfer found many more, but everything was performed correctly.
-Then you wanted to publish a new piano arrangement of the symphony, and commissioned Langer to do it, which was a bad idea.
-He made this with Kashkin's help, and I checked it (during rehearsals for Mazepa, i.e. at the end of '83 and beginning of '84).
+On Nikolay Grigoryevich's advice I made some changes to it before the performance, and it was performed in this form in 1868.
+But then I decided to subject it to a fundamental revision.
+However, I didn't carry out this intention until 1874.
+In 1875, on my birthday, you presented me with a printed copy of the score as a surprise.
+I was touched by your thoughtfulness, but was most dissatisfied with the numerous errors which spoiled the edition.
+But mistakes aside, the symphony was printed correctly, i.e. with the changes that I made in 1874.
+Then it wasn't played until 1883.
+Before the performance, Albrecht sent the score to me at Kamenka.
+I noted many mistakes, and during rehearsals Erdmannsdörfer found many more, but everything was performed correctly.
+Then you thought to publish a new piano arrangement of the symphony, and commissioned Langer to fix the blunders.
+He did this with Kashkin's help, and showed it to me (during rehearsals for Mazepa, i.e. at the end of '83 and beginning of '84).

-What has happened to all these?: i.e. the full score with my corrections, and Erdmannsdörfer's on the parts, used for rehearsals, and the piano arrangement—they all seem to have disappeared without trace.
-Now, a month or so ago, you asked where were the revisions I'd made to the First Symphony?
-I explained to you that there were no revisions, and that there were only corrections to the score printed in 1875, made by myself and Erdmannsdörfer.
-Now what do I find?
-You've sent Ivanov the First Symphony with insertions here and there, which I removed during my fundamental revision in 1874; i.e. all the rubbish I threw out, you have now painstakingly restored .
-Where did you get these discarded passages?
+What's become of all this: i.e. the full score with Erdmannsdörfer's and my corrections, and the parts, checked at rehearsals, and the piano arrangement — has it sunk into the waters?.
+Now, around a month ago, you asked me for the alterations which I'd made to the 1st symphony.
+I explained to you that there was nothing to be altered, and that the score had been printed in 1875 with the alterations, but there were only corrections of printing errors by myself and Erdmannsdörfer.
+Now what do I see?
+You've sent Ivanov the 1st symphony with the passages stuck into it that I destroyed during my fundamental reworking; i.e. all the abominations I threw out, you have now painstakingly restored.
+And where did these discarded passages come from?
 Who's trying to annoy me?
-And why did you send the parts for the later version, thus contradicting the full score which had the symphony in its original form...?
+And why did you send parts that somehow are incompatible with the symphony in its current version, and which don't correspond with the symphony either in its original form or the later one...?

-And so, to clear up once and for all the state of affairs regarding my long-suffering symphony, I say again:
+Therefore, in order to fully clear up the state of affairs regarding my long-suffering symphony, I repeat: